ekut-es/hannah/README.md

 # Parallel Launchers

 To launch multiple optimizations in parallel you can use a hydra launcher.
-The optuna Package must be installed first

-    poetry run pip install hydra-optuna-sweeper==1.1.1

 Joblib launcher is installed by default: